Humpback Whales In Fiji

 During the polar winter month, they migrate to tropical and sub-tropical regions where they give birth to their young and mate.

-The songs of humpback whales are among the most complex types of acoustic communication in the animal kingdom and can be heard underwater over great distances.
-Even when scuba diving, whale songs can sometimes be heard underwater.
+The songs of the humpback whales are among the most complex types of acoustic communication in the animal kingdom and can be heard underwater over great distances.
+Even as a diver you can sometimes hear the whale songs underwater.

 Humpback whales are also famous for spectacular breaching and surface behavior, making them popular amongst whale-watching enthusiasts.